promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 To use Zones when deploying your PU you should:

-1. Start the GSC using the `com.gs.zones` system property.
+Step 1.
+Start the GSC using the `com.gs.zones` system property.
 Example:

 {% highlight java %}
 export EXT_JAVA_OPTIONS=-Dcom.gs.zones=webZone ${EXT_JAVA_OPTIONS}
 gs-agent gsa.gsc 2
 {% endhighlight %}

-2. Deploy the PU using the `-zones` option.
+Step 2.
+Deploy the PU using the `-zones` option.
 Example:

 {% highlight java %}
 gs deploy -zones webZone myWar.war